marosolutions/marketing-dotnet/README.md

    * `unique`: if true, gets unique records
    * `email`: gets Bounces for specific email
    * `uid`: gets Bounces for provided uid
+   * 'type`: if provided, should be either "soft", or "hard".
    * `per`: gets the specified number of records

  - ` public async Task<IOperationResult<dynamic>> GetUnsubscribes(int page,`